-The AD7934-6 has four different power modes of operation.
+The AD7938-6 has four different power modes of operation.
 These modes are designed to provide flexible power management options.
 Different options can be chosen to optimize the power dissipation/throughput rate ratio for differing applications.
-The mode of operation is selected by the power management bits, PM1 and PM0, in the control register (see Table 8).
-When power is first applied to the AD7934-6, an on-chip, power-on reset circuit ensures that the default power-up condition is normal mode.
+The mode of operation is selected by the power management bits, PM1 and PM0, in the control register, as detailed in Table 8.
+When power is first applied to the AD7938-6 an on-chip, power-on reset circuit ensures that the default power-up condition is normal mode.

-Note that, after power-on, the track-and-hold is in hold mode, and the first rising edge of CONVST, places the track-and-hold into track mode.
+Note that, after power-on, the track-and-hold is in hold mode and the first rising edge of CONVST places the track-and-hold into track mode.